Welcome at this website

 Smoking tobacco products for instance has several nature unfriendly aspects; (the tobacco leafs are vital organs taken away from a plant, the paper of cigarettes is made from the wood of killed trees, and setting it all in fire kills many microbes living in and on those leafs); so in case one after a while of doing so gets lung cancer this can be seen as a direct punishment by nature for one's repeatedly hostile kind of behaviour.

 Transporting oneself with a motorised vehicle implies one kills big numbers of microbes that naturally find themselves in crude oil or natural gas the used fuel is made out.
 So when one gets involved in an airplane crash or a traffic accident, in a way one gets a so called 'cooky of own dough'.

 Many of nowadays economical activities are not only unessential, but at the same time rather nature and/or environment unfriendly.
 All unpleasant or dramatic experiences (like working pressure, stress and burnout) that befall someone while being involved in such activities, can be seen as punishments one wouldn't have suffered from in case one would have limited ones economical activities to essential and nature friendly ones (like growing raw edible organic fruits in a most plant and other living beings friendly way).

 4) When behaving in the Vivistic way one causes as good as no environmental damage.

-Then for instance one turns out to be able to enjoy the intense beauty of Flora (plant world) more and more, to such a degree that one gets an impression of how paradisally life on Earth must be meant to be.
+Then for instance one turns out to be able to enjoy the intense beauty of Flora (plant world) more every year and to such a degree that one gets an impression of how paradisal life on Earth most likely is meant to be.